adamstorer/jekyll-cayman-theme/_topublish/2017-11-20-Berger-Luckmann.markdown

-There are also modes of understanding others, and these are called "typificatory schemes" That is, they are  a man, a europen, a smart.
+There are also modes of understanding others, and these are called "typificatory schemes" That is, they are  a man, a european, a smart.

 There are continuums of typifications that varay with respect to how close we are to a person.